jpwilliams/remit/README.md

 # Types
 ## `ConnectionOpts`

 `name` is string that uniquely identifies the group of consumer processes to which this consumer belongs.
-By setting the same group id multiple processes indicate that they are all part of the same consumer group.
+By setting the same `name` multiple processes indicate that they are all part of the same consumer group.

 ```javascript
 ConnectionOpts {